All posts

 State returns

-A founder who lives in California with a Wyoming LLC serving clients nationally may have California personal income tax obligations (based on residency), Wyoming entity maintenance obligations (based on formation), and potential nexus-based obligations in states where revenue concentration is high enough to trigger economic nexus thresholds.
+Say you live in California with a Wyoming LLC serving clients nationally.
+You owe California personal income tax (residency), Wyoming entity maintenance (formation), and potentially filings in states where your revenue trips economic nexus thresholds.
 The entity decision framework maps how entity choice interacts with state-level obligations.

 Foreign reporting obligations

 UK Self Assessment.
-US citizens resident in the UK are subject to both US and UK tax on worldwide income.
-The UK Self Assessment return is due January 31 following the end of the tax year (which runs April 6 to April 5).
-UK tax on employment and self-employment income is assessed separately from investment income.
-The US-UK tax treaty provides relief mechanisms, but claiming treaty benefits requires proper disclosure on both returns.
+US citizens in the UK owe both US and UK tax on worldwide income.
+The UK Self Assessment return is due January 31 following the tax year end (April 6 to April 5).
+Employment and self-employment income are assessed separately from investment income.
+The US-UK tax treaty provides relief, but claiming treaty benefits requires proper disclosure on both returns.

 Canadian obligations.
 Canada taxes residents on worldwide income.
-The T1 return is due April 30 (June 15 for self-employed, but payment is still due April 30).
-Canadian foreign reporting requirements include Form T1135 (Foreign Income Verification Statement) for foreign property with a cost exceeding CAD $100,000 — a threshold that many cross-border founders exceed without realizing it.
+T1 return due April 30 (June 15 for self-employed, but payment still due April 30).
+The T1135 foreign property reporting kicks in at CAD $100,000 in cost.
+Many cross-border founders exceed that threshold without realizing it.

-For a deeper understanding of how residency is determined in each jurisdiction, see the tax residency determination guide.
-The throughline across all these scenarios: each country's compliance regime operates independently.
-The deadlines, forms, currencies, and reporting standards are not coordinated.
-A founder with US citizenship living in the UK with a Portuguese NHR status from a prior year and a Canadian corporation has four independent compliance tracks running simultaneously — each with its own calendar, its own penalties, and its own assumptions about what information the founder has already reported elsewhere.
+The tax residency determination guide covers how residency is determined in each jurisdiction.
+The point across all these scenarios: each country's system operates independently.
+A founder with US citizenship living in the UK with Portuguese NHR status from a prior year and a Canadian corporation has four independent compliance tracks running at once, each with its own calendar and its own penalties.

 Get structural patterns other founders miss